Vitamin B12 + D3: The key to conquering the winter

 Where can I get more B12 and D3?

-B12 is found in the highest concentrations in animal products – the best sources of which are beef liver, eggs, dairy and clams.
-Good news for vegans however is that B12 is often present in fortified grains and in nutritional yeast.
-Since it doesn’t appear naturally in plant matter however this can make it very hard to find for vegans.
+B12 is found in the highest concentrations in animal products – the best sources of which are beef liver and clams.
+If you don’t fancy that then another option is that B12 is often present in fortified grains and in nutritional yeast.
+Since it doesn’t appear naturally in plant matter however this can make it very hard to find.

 D3 can be found in many foods, including mushrooms, soy milk and tofu (excellent news) but many people choose to supplement this vitamin due to it’s powerful impact on the body.